Team-Endur/Overwhelmed-Archived/README.md

 2. Download the latest version of Architectury Forge from either the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/architectury-api) or [Modrinth](https://modrinth.com/mod/architectury-api) page.
 3. Download the latest version of Overwhelmed Forge from the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/overwhelmed) page.
 4. Locate your Minecraft mods folder.
 This is usually located in `%APPDATA%/.minecraft/mods` on Windows or `~/Library/Application Support/minecraft/mods` on macOS.
-5. Copy the downloaded mod file into the mods folder.
+5. Copy the downloaded mod files into the mods folder.
 6. Launch Minecraft with the Forge profile and enjoy the new features added by Overwhelmed!

 ### Fabric